 When it comes to working with me, our portrait session is meant to be a rad adventure that you get to have with the folks you love, while letting me tag along so I can tell the story.
 That means that most of the time the adventure is about you having a great time together!
 That said, I am not a hide-in-the-bushes-and-pretend-I’m-not-there photographer (creepy!).
 It’s totally fine for you to sometimes be focused on each other, and sometimes on me (aka, the camera).
 No ‘pretending I’m not there’ necessary, nor performing for me!
 Including me in some of your moments is awesome, but you are encouraged to make your adventure about each other, not about me.
 That’s why we’re there, after all.
 Should I need your attention I will let you know!

 This sounds so obvious to many, but I swear, most people go into full freeze mode that first time I raise my camera and look through it at them.
 Holding your breath could lead to such consequences as no longer being alive.
 Breathing is the most basic way to release tension and relax muscles, and the first thing we forget to do when we get a little nervous.
 Let it out, y’all.

 07. Shift your weight

 Lemme get all dance background on you.
 Shifting your weight means putting all your weight on one of your legs, not split between both.
 Splitting your weight might make you feel powerful—your stance is like you’re ready for an attack.
 That’s not really what your photos are all about, though, huh?
-Put all your weight on one leg and you’ll look more at ease.
+Put all your weight on one leg and you’ll look (and feel) more at ease.